israelh88/Capstone-Google_Advanced_Data_Analytics/README.md

 - It is not unexpected that the number of projects affects employee turnover.
 At 6 or more projects, there is a tendency for employees to leave the company.

 ### Recommendation
-Find ways to reduce long workweeks (< 45 hrs per week), perhaps by looking into employees' workload, or number of projects.
 Alleviate the load on those with 6 or more projects--possibly dividing the work with those who tend to have much less than 160 monthly hours.
 Ascertain why employees leave after 5 years of tenure.
 For employees with excellent evaluations, discuss what incentives would help retain these talented individuals.